Book a fit call

 How is this different from an MSP?

 MSPs provide ongoing support, monitoring, and tickets.
-This is fixed-scope advisory work that ends with documented deliverables and clean handover.
+This is fixed-scope project work—assessing what you have, implementing what you need, documenting how it works—that ends with clean handover.
 No retainers, no recurring billing, no on-call.

 What happens after the engagement ends?